The Myths About Monsoon in Cambodia

 Myths about monsoon in Cambodia don’t seem to be going anywhere, despite the inconsistency and unpredictability of the weather due to climate change.
 Barely a day goes by when I don’t hear someone say “it rains like clockwork every afternoon”.
 It doesn’t.

 The Myths About Monsoon in Cambodia – We Dispel A Few

 The continual pitter-patter of rain on our rooftop here in Siem Reap has stopped, the geckos are no longer seeking shelter inside, and the green frogs that graced our steps night after night have gone.
 The wet season has ended and the rains have stopped, but the myths about monsoon in Cambodia don’t seem to be going anywhere.

-Afternoon Rains Do Not Fall Like Clockwork
+Afternoon Rains Do Not Fall Like Clockwork in Cambodia

-The Myth of The Wet and The Dry
+Seasons Are Not Limited to The Wet and The Dry

-Northern Australia’s Six Seasons
+Northern Australia’s Six Seasons – Understanding Cambodia’s Seasons

 If you’re interested in learning more, see this piece on The Lost Seasons on the ABC site and the Indigenous Weather Knowledge project on Australia’s Bureau of Meteorology site.
 There’s more insight here too on Climate in Aboriginal Australia.

 While the months when different weather cycles occur obviously differ between Australia and Cambodia, Australia being in the southern hemisphere and Cambodia in the northern hemisphere, indigenous Australians’ more nuanced understanding of the seasons have more closely reflected our experience in Cambodia.